SteveNguyen/ue_robotics/TP3/README.md

 solution is valid if you replace thetaX by motorX.currentPosition.
 What is the (0°, 0°, 0°) point of the leg?

 3. Find L1, L2, L3 and any other needed measure.
-Ideally, find the piece's actual dimensions instead of just measuring them.
 Use the information provided by the "origin.pdf" document.

 4. Implement your solution using python and pypot.